Wjonke/node-db-challenge/README.md

 }
 ```

-Add the remaining CRUD operations for projects and tasks.
+ x Add the remaining CRUD operations for projects and tasks.

 Use `knex` to add _data seeding_ scripts for projects and tasks.